abdallahesham012/JavaFundamentals-/README.md

 ---

-## 🤝 Contributing
+## Contributing

 Feel free to contribute improvements, bug fixes, or additional examples.
 Fork the repository and submit a pull request.

 ---

-## 📄 License
+## Author

-This project is open source and available under the MIT License.
+Created by Abdallah Hesham as a learning resource for Java fundamentals and OOP concepts.

 ---

-## 👨‍💻 Author

-Created as a learning resource for Java fundamentals and OOP concepts.

----

-**Happy Learning!** 🎉
+**Happy Learning!**